 Soft-spoken and humble, Dzmitry has a zest for life that transfers into musical panache.
 His recordings have been broadcast on European radio and television, and on NPR in the United States, and he has a new CD of Rachmaninoff and Prokofiev works.
 He has a fast-growing reputation for electrifying performances and evocative interpretations of Chopin, Rachmaninoff, Prokofiev, and Scriabin in particular.

-COMING SOON: New CD of Ten Pieces from Romeo and Juliet, Op.
+NOW AVAILABLE: New CD of Ten Pieces from Romeo and Juliet, Op.
 75, by Sergei Prokofiev, and Etudes-Tableaux, Op.
-33, by Sergei Rachmaninoff, to be released by Centaur Records on April 5, 2019.
+33, by Sergei Rachmaninoff, just released by Centaur Records.